verajosemanuel/tidyviz/packages_list.md

    <td style="text-align:left;"> Create a Mini Version of CRAN Containing Only Selected Packages </td>
    <td style="text-align:left;"> Makes it possible to create an internally consistent
     repository consisting of selected packages from CRAN-like repositories.
-    The user specifies a set of desired packages, and miniCRAN recursively reads the dependency tree for these packages, then downloads only this subset.
+    The user specifies a set of desired packages, and 'miniCRAN' recursively reads the dependency tree for these packages, then downloads only this subset.
 The user can then install packages from this repository directly, rather than from CRAN.
 This is useful in production settings, e.g. server